hcp4715/SalientGoodSelf/README.md

 Purpose: this repository is an on-going notebook  that analyze the results from the series of experiments on perceptual salience of positive self.

-The code is public for enhancing the reproducibility of my own research.
+The code was made public to increasing the transparency and reproducibility of my own research.

 The cleaned data will be uploaded after I submit my paper